Joelheile/ybudget/README.md

 > Open-source budget management built for NGOs, by NGOs.

-YBudget helps gemeinnützige Vereine in Germany manage their budgets when Excel isn't enough anymore.
-Built as a capstone project at [CODE University](https://code.berlin/) for the [Young Founders Network e.V.](https://youngfounders.network)
+YBudget helps german non profit associations manage their budgets when Excel isn't enough anymore.
+Built as a capstone project at [CODE University](https://code.berlin/) for the [Young Founders Network e.V.](https://youngfounders.network) by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar)

 **The problem?** Most budget tools are too expensive, too complex, or don't provide the transparency non-profits need.